leadsoftlucas/ravendb-demo/README.md

 > The database scope is informed in Swagger Title, so you can easily identify which database is being used.

-## **Overall comparisson**
+## **Overall comparison**

 The experience I had developing the services is listed below.
 And this can seems like a small diference in a short example, but if you multiply this into hundreds of relational entities and resource services, it might create a huge number of risks to your application when you use a typical relational database that depends on migrations and manual work sync between you application domain and your database.
 In resume, on RavenDB, you simply don't have to worry about it at all, focus on the integrity of your entity domain classes and the Database will reflect it to you.

 ### 1. **Developer experience**
 Does the developer experience counts? *"They're technical, they enjoy complex things.
 What's the difference to him to setup the environment?"*.
 Well, human effort costs by minute.
 If you have one team member, this could be irrelevant, but if you have several teams with a good amout of microservices... it can make a team cost difference.

-RavenDB was designed to be simple to setup and use as you could see on video comparisson, starting from service installation and initialization.
+RavenDB was designed to be simple to setup and use as you could see on video comparison, starting from service installation and initialization.
 In the application, the setup keeps multiple times faster than any other database to setup and start saving and reading data.
 And setting up the environment when you're hurry is teasing to everyone.

   - **RavenDB:** Fast, simple and no extra installations needed.
      > It's complete in a level that RavenDB is embedded in the service as a web application that runs with the server.
 You don't have to install a SGBD or other tools to access it.
 You can access and watch or maintain your database from your phone on mobile connections if you need or want to, without installations.
 Strict to the point!